-Keep your Raspberry Pi® computer safe and sound in this lovely clear acrylic enclosure.
+Keep your Raspberry Pi® computer safe and sound in this lovely laser-cut clear 1/8" acrylic enclosure.
 We designed this case to be beautiful, easy to assemble and perfect for any use (but especially for those who want to tinker!)

 The acrylic case clicks together, relying on the slight flexibility of the plastic in place of screws or other hardware.
 DO NOT FORCE ANYTHING!
 If flexed too hard, acrylic will break.
 All the pieces should assemble with minimal finger pressure.
 If a part is uncooperative, something is misaligned…back off and check your progress, do not press harder!

 To accommodate manufacturing variance among boards, there’s a tiny bit of “play” in the case dimensions.
 The finished case will have a slight rattle to it.
 This is entirely normal, and the case will hold together fine.